 Your current gas and electricity provider will probably want to know if you wish to continue using them at your new house.
 However you don’t need to decide straightaway.
 We strongly advise that you take some time to explore your options before you commit to signing a new deal with them.

 All you need to do is give us your location and your energy usage and we’ll present you with all the energy deals that you could be saving money on.
-Switching your energy supplier doesn’t have to take long, if you switch through our website it won’t take you more than 15 minutes to change to a cheaper provider.
+Switching energy supplier doesn’t have to take long – if you switch through our website it won’t take you more than 15 minutes to change to a cheaper gas or electricity deal.

 Find out who supplies your new address with gas and electricity